An article describing using fixed local clocks to analyse the evolution of Ebola virus in its non-human animal hosts.

-by Andrew Rambaut, JT McCrone & Guy Baele.
+Written by: Andrew Rambaut, JT McCrone & Guy Baele

 In 2014 there was an outbreak of Ebola virus disease in the Democratic Republic of Congo.
 When the first genome sequences were published (Maganga et al. 2014) it was noticed that the amount of divergence from the earliest EBOV genomes from the 1970s was considerably less than for the West African epidemic genomes which were from the same year.
 This suggested that the DRC lineage had exhibited a substantially lower rate of evolution (Lam et al. 2015).
 Lam et al. speculated that this may be due to it being in a different host species with different evolutionary forces at work.